SONIC: Spectral Optimization of Noise for Inpainting with Consistency: Method

 \paragraph{Denoising trajectory linearization.} We approximate the denoising trajectory $\bx(t)$, with a linear equation of the form:

 where $t \in [0, T]$ and $\stopgrad{\cdot}$ is the stop-gradient operator, implying that we consider the term $\denoise_T(\bx_T) - \bx_T$ to be constant throughout the denoising process.
-While in theory this should be a perfect approximation of flow models~\cite{liu2023rectifiedflow,lipman2023flowmatchinggenerativemodeling}, as they assume a straight trajectory, in practice the approximation error still exists.
-We find, however, that even with this linear assumption, we can still stably converge to an initial seed noise that generates observed images (\cref{fig:freq_optimization}) when combined with our spectral optimization (\cref{sec:spectral}).
+This is a reasonable assumption, given that modern flow models~\cite{liu2023rectifiedflow,lipman2023flow} are generally trained to produce linear trajectories.~\footnote{We provide an illustrative example in \supp.}